ycs77/inertia-laravel-ssr-head/README.md

 ### Title template

-If you want add the Web site name after title, use `titleTemplate()` in `AppServiceProvider`, support using string and Closure:
+If you want to add the Web site name after the title, use `titleTemplate()` in `AppServiceProvider`, support using string and Closure:

 ```php
 use Inertia\Inertia;